its2easy/wordpress-theme-vite/README.md

 - ability to load compiled styles into the Gutenberg editor
 - ability to define a local WP host in .env file and not store it in git
 - SCSS, Autoprefixer (optional)
-- easy to integrate with an existing theme
+- easy to integrate with an existing theme (copy 2 files, call 1 function, adjust vite.config.js)
-- compatible with PHP 7.4+

 The theme contains a small amount of content that is used primarily to verify that the build is working correctly.
 There are only a few files related to the asset compilation.
-The main files are `inc/vite-assets.php`, `vite.config.js`, and `frontend-config.json`.
+Integration related files are `inc/vite-assets.php`, `vite.config.js`, and `frontend-config.json`.

+### Minimal requirements
+- PHP 7.4+
+- WP 6.5+
+- Node.js 20.19+, 22.12+

 ## How to use it in your theme?
 1. Install packages ```npm install vite vite-plugin-browser-sync sass autoprefixer --save-dev```. *sass* and *autoprefixer*